 - Drink Craft Beer

 There is a burgeoning craft beer scene in Adelaide.
-Try one of the well known places such as Pirate Life or Big Shed Brewing or look of for some of the up and coming microbreweries.
+Try one of the well-known places such as Pirate Life or Big Shed Brewing or look for some of the up-and-coming microbreweries.

 - Learn about Beer-Making during a Coopers Brewery Tour